 But Transnistria has more to offer than Lenin statues, hammers, sickles, and associated communist imagery.

-I mean, take a look at the photos, and draw your own conclusions.
+Take a look at the photos, and draw your own conclusions.

 Practical Information About Transnistria